 After all, these geometric patterns are also repeating patterns, but they are hand-drawn.
 So there is a relation to surface pattern design.
 And by transferring a pattern into a patchwork cushion cover, I also managed to connect to my other passion – sewing, and patchwork.

 I cannot describe how much progress I have done over the last three months in my geometry skills.
 My drawings are much more precise today than in April.
 I pick up ideas and patterns much quicker and also my coloring skills improved a lot.
 The learning curve was really high and after about 20 or 30 days into the project, it became a daily habit to produce something creative after my home office time and post it.

 After the project came to an end officially on 15 July 2020, I felt that this can’t be it.
 I counted my social media posts and analyzed which skill I had practiced for what amount of days.

 Turned out that I had spent ONLY 75 days on Islamic Geometry!
 Unbelievable! 🙂

 So I decided that I should extend the official project for myself and keep going for another 25 days.
 At least, if not longer!
 Let’s see how long I feel doing Islamic geometry and when the surface pattern design will take over again.

-If this made you curious about 100 Day Project, check it out on its official website.
+If this made you curious about the 100-Day Project, check it out on its official website.
 I really recommend joining the official project though.
 I will put it on my calendar for 2021, but don’t hold me accountable for it! 🙂

-And if you want to read my top 6 tips for participating in the #100DayProject successfully, sign up for my newsletter now to receive them into your inbox with the welcoming email.
+And if you want to read my top 6 tips for participating in the #100DayProject successfully, sign up for my newsletter now to receive them in your inbox with the welcoming email.